nmorduch/nmorduch.github.io/_posts/2014-07-10-oberlin-steel.md

 img: osteel.png
 ---

-I redesigned the website for Oberlin Steel, a steel drum band.
-It is built on Jekyll, using Bootstrap and Compass Sass.
+Jekyll site for a student steel drum band.
 The code can be seen [on GitHub](https://github.com/nmorduch/osteel/).